LucasFdCosta/Series/README.md

 # Series
-A C# Console Application involving OOP basics with movies and shows
+A C# Console Application involving OOP basics, CRUD, with movies and shows